sebiflorinp/Clear-Careers-API/README.md

 The API is hosted on a free instance of Render and it takes around a minute for the API to receive requests after it spins down due to inactivity.

+Due to the free instance of Render expering, the API can no longer be accessed nor the documentation.